 Clinical studies suggest a correlation between anxiety disorders and dysfunction in the amygdala, a part of the brain involved in attaching emotional resonance to events occurring in a person’s environment.
 Also, a low level of gamma aminobutyric acid (GABA) a neurotransmitter that inhibits energy in the brain seems to contribute to heightened anxiety.
 The use of alcohol has also been shown to reduce GABA in the brain, making it harder for alcohol users to naturally calm their anxiety.

 Anxiety disorder treatment at Cottonwood is multifaceted and includes looking at the whole person, not just the symptoms.
-Cottonwood's board certified psychiatrists are experienced in using non-addictive mood-regulating medications to reduce anxiety.
+Cottonwood’s board certified medical director is experienced in using non-addictive mood-regulating medications to reduce anxiety.
 Our counselors know the therapeutic approaches that those who suffer from anxiety disorders and panic attacks respond to best.
 Cognitive behavioral therapy (CBT) works especially well with patients, helping them to identify and change specific thoughts or patterns of thinking that tend to exacerbate their anxiety or undermine their ability to self-soothe.

-As with other mood disorders that we treat in our dual diagnosis treatment program, we know that the proper diet and regular exercise can have a powerful effect on reducing anxiety and the frequency of panic attacks or anxiety attacks by influencing the biological component of anxiety disorders.
+As with other mood disorders that we treat in our co-occurring disorders treatment program, we know that the proper diet and regular exercise can have a powerful effect on reducing anxiety and the frequency of panic attacks or anxiety attacks by influencing the biological component of anxiety disorders.
 Exercise puts a healthy amount of stress on the nervous system.
 For anxious people, this is a good thing, since stressing brain circuitry results in increased growth and durability.